fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

     - **Description**
     - **Reference**
   * - **alg**
     - REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
-It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <algorithms:Cryptographic Algorithms>` and MUST NOT be set to ``none`` or to a symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms in Section :ref:`algorithms:Cryptographic Algorithms` and MUST NOT be set to ``none`` or to a symmetric algorithm (MAC) identifier.
     - [:rfc:`7515`], [:rfc:`7517`].
   * - **typ**
     - REQUIRED.
 It MUST be set to ``statuslist+jwt``.